clicknium/clicknium-docs/doc/concepts/locator.md

   ![validate failed](../img/vscode-validate-process.png)

 ### Multiple windows exist in validation
-- If multiple opened windows contain the locator at the same time, the recorder will provide a pop-up dialog to select window.
+- If multiple opened windows contain the locator at the same time, a dialog will pop up for you to select the window.

   ![vscode-multiple-window](../img/vscode-multiple-window.png)

-- After selecting the one among the matched windows, the corresponding window will be validated in a few seconds and return to vscode.
+- After the matched window is selected, the corresponding window will be validated in a few seconds and return to vscode.

 ### Multiple elements are located in validation
-- If multiple locators are matched in the window, the recorder will provide a window for selecting the locator index.
+- If multiple locators are matched in the window, a window will pop up for you to select the locator index.
 - If you switch the Index, the corresponding locator is highlighted.

   ![vscode-mach-multiple-locator](../img/vscode-mach-multiple-locator.png)